Reading & Mid Berks Pubs & Clubs

 The oldest pub in Twyford, dating from the 1650s, with two bars providing plenty of choice as to where you imbibe.
-The interior features exposed beams, and there is a pleasant garden with a climbing frame.
+The interior features exposed beams, and there is a pleasant garden.
 Family and dog friendly.
 Sports TV in both bars, with separate feeds, up to three events can be shown simultaneously.
 Guest ales from Marstons list.

 - Golden Cross

 38 Waltham Road

 This 19th century pub is is very close to Twyford Station and is beer led.
 As a London Irish Rugby affiliated pub and supporter of Twyford & Ruscombe Cricket Club, it has strong sports sympathies.
 There are two smallish car parks and a delightful secluded garden.
 Live music Friday or Saturday most weekends.
 Pub is wheelchair accessible, but not the toilet.

 - Loddon Hall Social Club